Laufire/simp-server/ReadMe.md

 ## Usage

-  Mount a data dir with the needed config and sites dir to the docker container and start the web server.
-See the **./trial/try.sh**.
+  To start the server, start the container with a data dir mounted.
+This dir should contain the needed config and the sites dir.
+See the **./trial/try.sh** for an example.